Vedang1801/Vedang1801/ReadMe.md

 # 💫 About Me:
-Hello there!
-I am a student currently in my fourth year of Bachelor's in Engineering in Computer Engineering.
-My primary area of interest is in Machine Learning and Deep Learning, and I am currently focusing on learning these subjects.
-In addition, I am also studying Amazon Web Services (AWS) to gain a better understanding of cloud computing.
-As a computer engineering student, I am passionate about exploring new technologies and learning about their practical applications.
-I look forward to using my skills and knowledge to contribute to the field of computer engineering and make a positive impact on the world.
+Hello!
+I'm currently pursuing a Master's degree in Computer Science at Pace University with a concentration in Artificial Intelligence.
+My primary interests lie in Machine Learning and Deep Learning, and I'm actively expanding my knowledge through both academic and personal projects.
+In addition, I’m exploring Amazon Web Services (AWS) to deepen my understanding of cloud computing technologies.

+With expertise in Python, Data Science, Natural Language Processing, and various machine learning tools like Scikit-learn, XGBoost, and CatBoost, I'm passionate about leveraging emerging technologies to solve real-world challenges.
+My ultimate goal is to make a meaningful contribution to the field of computer science and have a positive impact on the world.

 ## 🌐 Socials: